 Brandon has resided in Fargo and District 41 since 2004, purchasing a house in District 41 in 2006.

 Brandon founded his company, Simply Made Apps, in 2011 right in the basement of his house in District 41 with a $100 bill and a dream.
-In 2013, after many nights and weekends of hard work, he quit his day job to run the business full time.
-Brandon credits the success of Simply Made Apps to hard work, listening to every customer, and building an environment people enjoy working in.
+In 2013, after many nights and weekends of hard work, he quit his day job to run the business full-time.
+Brandon credits the success of Simply Made Apps to hard work, listening to every customer, and building an environment in which people enjoy working.
 Moving from North Dakota was never an option for Brandon, always choosing to create jobs and grow the economy right here in Fargo.

 Brandon has been leading the fight in North Dakota for Net Neutrality, which ensures no one can slow or censor how North Dakotans use the internet.
 Brandon also founded North Dakota Open on Sundays to spearhead the effort to overturn the 1889 Blue Laws.